The importance of measuring cultural analysis

 What is needed is an approach that puts numbers to the impact or outcome of how people behave, quantifying what is currently invisible to expose the level of risk that behaviour poses to the business.
 Culture is truly a lead indicator of risk, this time, akin to driving the car by looking through the windscreen!

-Click here to read more about have how we achieve this with HPO Clearview.
+Click here to read more about have how we achieve this with HPO RS Vista.
 Its an enhanced audit and assessment method and via a cloud-based platform that measures corporate culture.
-It uses blockchain technology to audit the crowd to remove value judgements and report data across a range of reporting groups.
+It uses blockchain technology to audit the crowd to remove value judgments and report data across a range of reporting groups.
 Therefore making visible what is often invisible so that risks can be managed.

 About the author: Ian Rosam from HPO Risk Solutions is the creator of unique intellectual property to measure risk and business culture to business and compliance management outcomes.
 A system thinker, author and facilitator supporting the implementation of ERM and Management systems.
 Ian has worked in many different industry sectors.